Summer Camps at the JCC Indianapolis

 - 8 am-6 pm

-- 2 weeks: Two weeks immediately following camp/first two full weeks of August
+- 2 weeks: Two weeks immediately following camp (last week of July/first week of August)

 View our Camp Forms & Documents page for the camp calendar.